-NATALIE: So basically, the problem we're addressing in our case study of the Horton Castle site is (14) so few tourists are visiting it.
-And we'll find out more from our interviews, but I did find one report on the internet that suggested that (15) might be because as far as transport goes, (16) is difficult.
+NATALIE: So basically, the problem we're addressing in our case study of the Horton Castle site is why so few tourists are visiting it.
+And we'll find out more from our interviews, but I did find one report on the internet that suggested that one reason might be because (8)

-DAVE: I read that too, (17) that report was actually written ten years ago, when the road there was really bad, but that's been improved now.
-And I think there's plenty of fascinating stuff there for a really good day out, but you'd never realise it from the castle (18) - maybe that's the problem.
+DAVE: I read that too, but that report was actually written ten years ago, when the road there was really bad. but that's been improved now.
+And I think there's plenty of fascinating stuff there for a really good day out, but you'd never realise it from the castle website - maybe that's the problem.

-NATALIE: Yes, it's really dry and boring.
+NATALIE: Yes. it's really dry and boring.

-DAVE: I read somewhere a suggestion that what the castle (19) is a visitor centre.
+DAVE: I read somewhere a suggestion that what the castle needs is a visitor centre.
 So we could have a look for some information about that on the internet.
 What would we need to know?

 NATALIE: Well, who'd use it for a start.
-It'd be good to know what categories the visitors fell into too, like school parties or retired people, but I think we'd (20) talk to staff to get that information.
+It'd be good to (9) like school parties or retired people, but I think we'd have to talk to staff to get that information.

 DAVE: OK.
-And as we're thinking of suggesting a visitor centre we'd (21) have to look at potential problems.
-I mean, obviously it (22) cheap to set up.
+And as we're thinking of suggesting a visitor centre we'd also have to look at potential problems.
+I mean, obviously it wouldn't be cheap to set up.

 NATALIE: No, but it could be a really good investment.
-And as it's on a (23) site it'd need to get special planning permission, I expect.
+And as it's on a historical site, (10) I expect.
 That might be hard.

-DAVE: Right, especially as the (24) possible place for it would be at the entrance, and that's right in front of the castle.
+DAVE: Right, especially as the only possible place for it would be at the entrance, and that's right in front of the castle.